telosnetwork/telos-docs/docs/zero/resource-management/ram.md

 __An extensive walkthrough of how to buy or sell RAM for your account and enable low to no-fee transactions on the Telos Zero network.__

-__The Telos Core Development is providing the [Open Block Exploerer](https://explorer.telos.net)and a [Web-Wallet](https://wallet.telos.net/) to add resources to your account.
+__The Telos Core Developers provide the [Open Block Explorer](https://explorer.telos.net) and [Telos Web Wallet](https://wallet.telos.net/) to add resources to your account.
 We will cover Open Block Explorer in this article.__

 ### PREREQUISITES